Legal Notices now available online each week

 *Pickin’ on the Porch hosted by Ron & Minnie Powell at Proffitt-Cousins cabin on the Yancey History Association museum grounds on Sunday, Aug.
 31, from 2-4 p.m.
 Bring your instrument and play or come and be entertained.

 *Free ukulele jam every Monday at The Music Box on West Main from 12:30 – 1:30.
 Bring your ukulele and a chair and join the fun.
 Call 678-9596 for more information.

 *Skating at Riverside Roller Rink on Saturdays, from 7-11 p.m.
 Available Mon-Fri for private parties.
 Questions, call 682-2651.

 *TRAC’s Burnsville Gallery and Gift Shop features work by many fine local artists.
 102 West Main Street.
 Hours 10:30-5, Tues-Sat.
 See toeriverarts.org, or call 682-7215.

 *OOAK Gallery features fine, folk, funky art and crafts in historic country store at 573 Micaville Loop 4 miles east of Burnsville off Hwy 19.
 Tues-Sat 10-5:30, Sun. noon-4.
 Call 675-0690.

 *Toe River Crafts 40th season as an artists’ cooperative of some of the region’s best.
 Located at 6274 Highway 80 South, 7 miles south of Micaville.

-*Off the Beaten Path bookstore and antique store located downstairs at 19 W. Main in Burnsville.
+*Off the Beaten Path bookstore and antique shop located downstairs at 19 W. Main in Burnsville.

-*The Penland Gallery and Visitors Center presents a collection of sculptural and functional iron by Nathan Blank through July 27.
-Penland School campus.
-Call 828-765-6211 or penland.org/gallery
+*The Penland Gallery and Visitors Center on Penland School campus.
+Call 828-765-6211 or penland.org/gallery.